Foundation wall anchors can repair many bowing wall problems, including those that cause cracks, inward bulging and sliding.

 When we encounter this type of problem, we recommend installing the PowerBrace™ Foundation Wall System.

 PowerBrace™ is a patented foundation wall repair system that stabilizes failing basement walls, and can help to straighten walls over time.

 This product is a great option when access to the yard outside of the home is not possible but bowing, buckling wall problems need to be solved.

 The PowerBrace™ is an I-beam system that has several advantages over traditional "old school" systems.

 This includes its rust-resistant zinc coating, and a design that makes it possible not only to stabilize bowing walls, but also to straighten these walls over a period of time.

 More about the PowerBrace™ System.

 A foundation repair is a big job -- something you definitely only want to do once!
 When you're repairing your foundation, beware of expensive options that will not actually fix your problem -- and watch out for quick solutions that just don't work.

 At Thrasher, we're proud to provide warrantied solutions that will effectively solve issues with bowing, buckling foundation walls.

-We provide free, no-obligation foundation wall repair estimates to homeowners in Bellevue, Council Bluffs, Kearney, Grand Island, Fremont, North Platte, Norfolk and nearby.
-Each estimate is made in person, on site, and is presented in writing.
-Contact us today to request your foundation inspection and estimate!
+We provide free, no-obligation foundation wall repair inspections to homeowners in Bellevue, Council Bluffs, Kearney, Grand Island, Fremont, North Platte, Norfolk and nearby.
+Each inspection is made in person, on site, and is presented in writing.
+Contact us today to request your foundation inspection!